HuYang1145/SmartFinance/README.md

     * Modifications to the Withdrawal functionality.
     These changes ensure the application's appearance and core interactions conform to the prototype specifications.

-* **Admin Module Enhancement:** Revised the method used to read the `transactions.csv` file within the Admin module.
-This modification aims to improve efficiency or reliability in handling transaction data (Adjust this sentence slightly if you have a specific reason for the change, e.g., "for better performance" or "to handle larger datasets").
+* **Admin Module Enhancement:** Updated the method for reading the transactions.csv file to ensure it correctly parses data from the file's modified format within the Admin module.

 * **Main Branch Maintenance:** Performed regular code integration and maintenance tasks within the `main` branch.
-This ongoing effort is crucial for maintaining a healthy and stable codebase, ensuring smooth and normal development progress.
+This ongoing effort ensures smooth and normal development progress.

 ---